 Repentance After Death?
-Billy Graham Answers Whether This Is Possible
+Billy Graham's Answer On Whether This Is Possible

 The evangelist said people would be judged according to what they had done, and anyone whose name is not found in the Book of Life will suffer eternity in the "lake of fire."

 For those who are living in sin and rebelliousness, Graham strongly urged them to reconsider their need of Christ.
-He prays that they will be surrounded by witnesses to God's love and peace so that Christ can give them the peace and hope they so desperately need.
+He prayed that they will be surrounded by witnesses to God's love and peace so that Christ can give them the peace and hope they so desperately need.

-But for those who have dedicated their lives to God, Graham has good news for them.
-Once they get to heaven, Graham said there will be no more death or mourning or crying or pain.
+But for those who have dedicated their lives to God, Graham had good news for them.
+Once they get to heaven, Graham said there would be no more death or mourning or crying or pain.

-"Admittedly this is something we can barely picture; our lives right now are filled with every kind of problem and fear imaginable," he wrote for the Bowling Green Daily News.
+"Admittedly this is something we can barely picture; our lives right now are filled with every kind of problem and fear imaginable," he once wrote for the Bowling Green Daily News.
 "But Heaven isn't like this – and the reason is because Jesus Christ has conquered sin and death and Hell by His death and resurrection."